Kirilbt/interactive-map/README.md

 # Plateforme 10 - Interactive Map

-Tech demo of an interactive map using Three.js.
+Three.js interactive map of Plateforme 10 - Lausanne's arts district in Switzerland.
+The 3D Map was created from scratch using Blender.
+You can view some images of the process down below.

 **[> View the live demo](https://interactive-map-phi.vercel.app/)**